-While covering a wart with tape may help it go away, research studies don't show clear proof that using duct tape helps to clear up warts more quickly than they would if left alone.1
+Covering a wart with tape may help it go away.
+However, there isn't proof that using duct tape helps to clear up warts more quickly than leaving them alone.

 Using duct tape for warts is probably safe.
 But if your skin is very thin or fragile, be very careful when removing the tape.

 If you're not sure whether a skin growth is a wart, it's best to see a health professional.

 Health Tools help you make wise health decisions or take action to improve your health.

 ByHealthwise StaffPrimary Medical ReviewerPatrice Burgess, MD, FAAFP - Family MedicineDonald Sproule, MDCM, CCFP - Family MedicineAdam Husney, MD - Family MedicineMartin J. Gabica, MD - Family MedicineSpecialist Medical ReviewerE.
 Gregory Thompson, MD - Internal Medicine

 Current as ofOctober 5, 2017

 Current as of: October 5, 2017